 - Significant improvements in high blood pressure, hyperlipidemia, sleep apnea, joint pain(23)

 - Increased physical activity, productivity, well-being, economic opportunities, self-confidence(11)

 - Minimally invasive procedure leads to shorter hospital stays and recovery time(29)

-- Health conditions improved or resolved after sleeve gastrectomy surgery:
+- Several patients saw improved or resolved health conditions after the sleeve gastrectomy surgery